-Guidance for family carers and their young people
+Handbook for family carers of young people

 Leaving school or college and becoming an adult is an exciting time for most young people, but for young people with learning disabilities and their families it can be a time of uncertainty and anxiety.
 This stage which starts around 14 years of age, is often referred to by services as ‘transition’

 Disabled children and their families are dependent on many different services and agencies for support.
 We often have to think ahead and plan for the future in a way that other families don’t have to.